rachidje/eventhub/Tests.md

 Create Event
-[ ] Should fail if similar event already exists
+[x] Should fail if similar event already exists
-[ ] Should fail if the event dates is in the past
+[x] Should fail if the event dates is in the past
-[ ] Should fail if the event is too soon
-[ ] Should fail if the event is too long (> 3 hours)
+[ ] Should fail if the event is too soon (3 days minimum) [ ] Should fail if the event is too long (> 3 hours)
 [ ] Should fail if capacity is negative
 [ ] Should fail if capacity is 0